OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 declared in the constructor.
 Note that the base class constructor is called (with the *super* function) before anything is added to the empty assembly.
-This is important to ensure that functions that are defined in the base classes are avaiable for use, such as *add_container*.
+This is important to ensure that functions that are defined in the base classes are available for use, such as *add_container*.

 The function *add_container*, takes a valid OpenMDAO name and a constructor as its arguments.
 This function call creates a new instance of the Component, and adds it to the OpenMDAO model hierarchy using the given name.
 In this case then, the CONMIN driver is accessible anywhere in this assembly via *self.driver*.
-Likewise, the Parabaloid is accessed via *self.parabaloid*.
+Likewise, the Paraboloid is accessed via *self.paraboloid*.

 Note that in the Graphical Interface, the analog to *add_container* is dragging a component into some workspace or tableau.